-Knowing whether you have the BRAF V600E gene mutation tells doctors more about how you might respond to certain treatments for advanced rectal cancer (pages 112 to 113).
+Knowing whether you have the BRAF V600E gene mutation tells doctors more about how you might respond to certain treatments for advanced rectal cancer.

 Checking the blood vessels and nerves

 Cancer and surrounding tissues removed during surgery are checked by a doctor who specialises in cells (pathologist).
 They will check whether the cancer cells have spread into blood vessels or nerves within the tissues.